endjin/Endjin.GitSignCommits/README.md

 # Git Commit Signing

-This shell script makes it easier to set up Git commit signing on Windows
+This shell script makes it easier to set up Git commit signing on Windows.

+By signing your commits, other contributors can see, using the verification button that it was you committing, and not someone pretending to be you.

+In GitHub under [Settings then SSH and GPG keys](https://github.com/settings/keys) you'll see a setting called **'Vigilant mode'** which flags unsigned commits as unverified.
+This means you can clearly see who is making verified commits and who isn't.

 ## Running the Script